tatsumoto-ren/tatsumoto-ren.github.io/blog/when-do-i-make-a-card-and-when-do-i-just-keep-going.md

   Frequency lists are not perfect, but they give you a rough idea of how useful a word is.
   Don't mine the word if it has no frequency data.
   If the word is found in a frequency list, mine it.
+  If you want to be strict, mine a word if its frequency is high enough.
 * Learning only the words that you have encountered at least once before but haven't memorized.
   When you see an unknown word,
   check if you already have it in your Anki deck.
-  If you have a card but the card is still new, learn it now.
+  If you have a card, but the card is still new, learn it now.

 As you progress, these tips help less and less.